-Pelicans pick Ziaire Williams for Grizzlies at No. 10
+Stanford’s Ziaire Williams heading to Grizzlies at No. 10

 MEMPHIS, Tenn.
 (AP) — The Memphis Grizzlies picked up Stanford forward Ziaire Williams in the first round of the NBA draft Thursday night through a draft-week deal that gave them the No. 10 overall selection.

-The New Orleans Pelicans made the selection for the Grizzlies in keeping with a trade agreed to Monday that won’t be completed until Aug.
-6, when deals can become official.
+The New Orleans Pelicans made the selection for the Grizzlies under a deal that won’t be completed until Aug.
+6 under NBA rules.

 The Grizzlies were slated to pick 17th but moved up by sending center Jonas Valanciunas and 2021 draft picks (No. 17 and No. 51) to the Pelicans for Steven Adams, Eric Bledsoe and 2021 picks (No. 10 and No. 40) along with a top-10 protected 2022 first-round pick.